+An Information System has a life cycle, even if the six processes of the software maintenance process are followed correctly by a software developer or IT department within an organisation, and software updates are up loaded on a regular basis the software will become a legacy information system, therefore it will have to be replaced with a web-based information system that fits the changing business needs of the organisation to share and update their data on the web.
 This is why it is important to manage the accuracy and the quality of the data.
 When Administrative and Data Management staff processing and managing the data do not carry out an extensive search for existing records, then duplicate records will be created in the web-based information system during the data entry and uploading of data to the fit for purpose web-based information system.
 The appropriate data source and target should be identified during the data modelling process.
 Developing a web-based information system also improves website accessibility resulting in the improvement of data capture and validation.

+When the right operational data is not migrated over to the fit for purpose web-based information system the organisation will not be able to operate in a safe manner or not at all.
+When organisations do not create a culture where Data Managers and Administrative staff do not take owner ship for data processing, the data will have gaps and errors.
+This will cause problems resulting in all the data not being migrated at all, or only being partially migrated into the fit for purpose web based information system.
 There will also be duplicate records migrated into the fit for purpose web-based information system, as a result data cleansing will have to be carried out using internal data cleansing resources that may not be available to the organisation.
 Any duplicate records should be deleted as soon as they are identified as duplicate records, so that duplicated records are not transferred into the web-based information system during the data migration process, taking away the risk of misinformation being sent to Government Agencies or organisations and it triggering a data inspection.
-A web based information system allows an organisation to link performance data to continously improve performance
+A web based information system allows an organisation to link performance data to continously improve performance.